thijmennijdam/thijmennijdam.github.io/_posts/2023-09-30-conformalbbox.markdown

 # slides:
 ---

-We quantify the uncertainty in multi-object 2D bounding box predictions via conformal prediction, producing tight prediction intervals with guaranteed per-class coverage for the bounding box coordinates.
+We quantify the uncertainty in multi-object 2D bounding box predictions via conformal prediction, producing tight prediction intervals with guaranteed per-class coverage for bounding boxes.